LucasDelfino92/morrowindsharp/moddingmw.md

     - **03 Melchior's Magnificent Manuscripts**: only if you installed **Melchior's Magnificent Manuscripts** earlier.
 - [**Torch Hotkey**](https://www.nexusmods.com/morrowind/mods/45747?) by Remiros, Greatness7, and NullCascade: adds "C" as a dedicated hotkey for light sources.
 It will equip/unequip the first light source in your inventory when pressed and prioritizes already used lights.
 It will also re-equip previously equipped shields, two-handed weapons and ranged weapons.
 - [**Wings of Will - Willpower Based Levitation Speed**](https://www.nexusmods.com/morrowind/mods/46626) by Sataniel: levitation speed is now based on Willpower attribute instead of Speed.
 Calculations are otherwise the same.

-### CLEANING PLUGINS

-The following plugins are dirty and require cleaning.
-[Follow the instructions here on how to clean plugins.](https://github.com/Sigourn/morrowind-improved/blob/master/mwtools.md#cleaning-plugins)

-- **Religions Elaborated.ESP**
-  - Clean with tes3cmd.

 ### GAMEPLAY MWSE ABOT